Effective date: May 21, 2021

 - When you send us an email or otherwise contact us.

-- The Services provide the functionality that allow Student Users to create voice recordings in connection with their projects.
-We do not require Student Users to submit any voice recordings, but Student Users can voluntarily opt to use such functionality to create voice recordings.
+- The Services provide the functionality that allow Student Users to create voice recordings or upload photos in connection with their projects.
+We do not require Student Users to submit any voice recordings or photos, but Student Users can voluntarily opt to use such functionality to create voice recordings or upload photos.

-- Student Users may publish their projects containing voice recordings to the Services that are available to other users on our Services.
-For example, if a Student User chooses to publish his/her projects to the public community of the Services, the data of such projects, including any voice recordings, will be shared with other users of the community, if the project is approved by Tynker.
-Any published voice recording can be accessed, used, [downloaded or modified] by other users of our Services.
+- Student Users may publish their projects containing voluntarily provided voice recordings or photos to the Services that are available to other users on our Services.
+For example, if a Student User chooses to publish his/her projects to the public community of the Services, the data of such projects, including any voice recordings and/or photos, will be shared with other users of the community, if the project is approved by Tynker.
+Any published voice recording and/or photos can be accessed, used, downloaded or modified by other users of our Services.

-- If a Student User keeps his/her projects to his/her own account, by default, the projects (including the voice recording contained therein) are only accessible by the parent or legal guardian, and/or teacher or school administrator of such Student User.
+- If a Student User keeps access to his/her projects limited to his/her own account, by default, the projects (including the voice recordings and/or photos contained therein) are only accessible by the parent or legal guardian, and/or teacher or school administrator of such Student User.

 - The parent or legal guardian, or teacher or school administrator of a Student User can disable the community function of a Student User account.
-If disabled, the Student User can’t publish the projects to the community, and the voice recording is stored in the Student User’s own account, which by default, is only accessible by the parent or legal guardian, and/or teacher or school administrator of such Student User.
+If disabled, the Student User can’t publish the projects to the community, and the voice recordings and/or photos are stored in the Student User’s own account, which by default, areis only accessible by the parent or legal guardian, and/or teacher or school administrator of such Student User.

-- We do not combine or supplement the voice recording stored on the Services with any other Personal Data we have about a Student User.
-Before a project is published into the community, we take commercially reasonable measures designed to prevent any other Personal Data from being included in the voice recording.
+- We do not combine or supplement the voice recordings and/or photos stored on the Services with any other Personal Data we have about a Student User.
+Before a project is published into the community, we take commercially reasonable measures designed to prevent any other Personal Data from being included in the voice recording and/or photos.

 - When you use the Services and such information is collected automatically.